Clanfield

 The Route

-Leave the car park and turn left to walk along Chalton Lane.
-You will need to cross the road to get to the pavement.
-As you reach the bottom of the hill, take the first path on the left immediately after the bus stop.
+1. Leave the car park and turn left down Chalton Lane.
+As you reach the bottom of the hill, take the first footpath on the left immediately after the bus shelter.

-Cross the road here and turn left to meet Chalton Lane again.
-Walk along the pavement, passing the duck pond on your right.
-Children will enjoy stopping here and viewing the bug hotel.
+6. Cross the road and turn left to join Chalton Lane again.
+Walk along the pavement, soon passing the duck pond on your right.
 Continue up the hill and cross the road to enter Peel Park.
+The park has play equipment for all ages, as well as a skate ramp.

 Did you know?